Rosedown State Historic Site

 Rosedown State Historic Site in St. Francisville.

 Rosedown Plantation is located along one of the most historic corridors in South Louisiana.
-The historic presence of the River created deep soil deposits to form uplands that became, in the days of the cotton boom, extremely productive and valuable.
+The historic presence of the Mississippi River created deep soil deposits to form uplands that became extremely productive and valuable in the days of the cotton boom.

-Currently, the main house, historic gardens and 13 historic buildings and 371 remaining acres of Rosedown Plantation are preserved as a state historic site.
-In 2005, Rosedown Plantation was place on the National Listing of Historic Landmarks.
+Currently, the main house, historic gardens, 13 historic buildings and 371 acres are preserved as a state historic site.
+In 2005, Rosedown Plantation was placed on the National Register of Historic Landmarks.

 Address